 Design research brings together new and emerging computing technology to find innovative solutions in all industry verticals.
-From healthcare and transportation to entertainment and agriculture, in the home and in the workplace, tools like augmented and virtual reality, 3D scanning, aural and gestural interfaces, and smart devices improve and enhance human-machine interaction.
+From health care and transportation to entertainment and agriculture, in the home and in the workplace, tools like augmented and virtual reality, 3D scanning, aural and gestural interfaces, and smart devices improve and enhance human-machine interaction.

 Zebulun Wood and his students are improving the design-to-delivery process of 3D printed maxilla-facial prosthetics for injured patients in partnership with the IU School of Dentistry.
-Wood is also working in conjunction with the Sports Innovation Institute and the Purdue School of Engineering and Technology at IUPUI to improve helmet safety through 3D scanning technology.
+Wood also is working in conjunction with the Sports Innovation Institute and the Purdue School of Engineering and Technology at IUPUI to improve helmet safety through 3D scanning technology.

 School of Informatics and Computing researcher Albert William is collaborating with Lauren Christopher of the Purdue School of Engineering and Technology at IUPUI on a $237K grant from the Office of Naval Research for improving the effectiveness of military training by advancing the state of the art in 3D visualization of radio frequency (RF) signals in the existing battlefield simulation environment.